FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

 1. nxvalidate: calls the software function

 2. \-l appdefdir: points to the location of the NeXus definitions you want to use.
-This is a path to a folder called "defintions".
+This is a path to a folder called "definitions".

 3. datafile: This is the path to the .nxs file which should be checked.